Trapped Between Two Rocks at the End of the World

 Rachel pours the kibble into a plastic bowl on the counter, fending off a hungry Pervert until she’s done.
 “God!”
 Rachel exclaims teasingly.
 “Hungry, hungry hippo.”

 While Pervert scarfs down his food, Rachel grabs a bag of chips from the pantry and munches on a handful as she enters the living room.
 The previous owners left their couch behind— a gigantic couch that she and Iskra could both sleep in together.
-With a sigh, she drops into the fluffy couch and lies on her side.
+With a sigh, she drops into its fluffy embrace and lies on her side.
 Without Iskra the couch feels impossibly huge.
 In the corner of the room a dark lava lamp sits unplugged.
 It’s the only other thing in the room aside from the couch and the coffee table.
 The light from the kitchen lands on the carpet and it fills Rachel with such loneliness that she closes her eyes.

 Stumbling to standing, Rachel cranes her neck back, looking up for the asteroid.
 “Did it hit?”
 She blurts, scanning all around herself.